The Hazelcast Approach to Stream Processing

 Event Time and Late Events

-Because of the need to trade-off performance and correctness, event processing systems may not allow firm guarantees which can make it harder to program these systems.
+Event processing systems have to balance tradeoffs in performance and correctness, and some systems may not allow firm processing guarantees, which can make it difficult to program these systems.

 Hazelcast allows you to choose a processing guarantee when you start a job.
 While there is some performance tradeoff with the higher guarantees, Hazelcast still provides superior processing speed while honoring the chosen guarantee.
 Hazelcast provides exactly-once processing (the slowest but most correct), at-least-once processing, or no guarantee of correctness (the fastest option).

 Adding Real-Time Stream Processing to Promote Offers at the Right Time

 BNP Paribas Bank Polska increases revenue through real-time offers driven by specific customer needs.

 Stream Processing: Instant Insight Into Data As It Flows